sffjunkie/astral/src/doc/index.rst

 Which takes its calculations from

     http://www.srrb.noaa.gov/highlights/sunrise/azel.html

+The moon phase calculation is based on some `javascript`_ code from Sky and Telescope magazine

+    | Moon-phase calculation
+    | Roger W. Sinnott, Sky & Telescope, June 16, 2006.

 Also to `Sphinx`_ for making doc generation an easy thing (not that the writing of the docs is any easier.)